-The close association of Norway, Iceland, Switzerland and Liechtenstein with the implementation, application and development of the Schengen acquis is likewise reflected in a joint declaration annexed to the Agreement.
-The declaration encourages the authorities of those countries to conclude bilateral agreements on a short-stay visa waiver with Saint Lucia as soon as possible.
+The close association of Norway, Iceland, Switzerland and Liechtenstein with the implementation, application and development of the Schengen acquis is likewise reflected in a joint declaration annexed to the agreement.
+The declaration encourages the authorities of those countries to conclude bilateral agreements on a short-stay visa waiver with the Commonwealth of Dominica as soon as possible.